 Some of its other design features include an adjustable hood with a stiff brim to protect your face from rain, and Velcro cuffs around the wrists ensure that no water can get inside.
 It also has fairly good breathability, but it doesn't have pit zips or any other ventilation features.

 This is because it was designed for emergency use, instead of 'high energy' activities, where you would need a way to get rid of extra body heat.
-Overall the Beta SL is high performing rain jacket and functions exactly the way it was designed.
+Overall, the Beta AR is a high performing rain jacket and functions exactly the way it was designed.

 Finding the correct rain jacket for hiking and adventures at altitude for your needs and budget can be a tricky task and sifting through the troves of reviews can be time consuming and confusing.
 To make things easier, check out our expert review here.

-The Beta SL, with it Gore-Tex Paclite fabric, offers excellent waterproofing and will keep you completely dry in rainy weather.
+The Beta AR, with its Gore-Tex Paclite fabric, offers excellent waterproofing and will keep you completely dry in rainy weather.
 Its adjustable hood, hem and sleeves, combined with neatly taped seams, ensures that no water can get through to the inside of the jacket.
 The stiff brim of the hood will keep the rain off your face as you travel through the outdoors.

 Its zippers are also waterproof and function smoothly.
 A small storm flap on the interior of the zipper helps to keep your clothes completely dry if a droplet or two manages to get inside.
 The DWR finish also holds up very well so this jacket can provide years of waterproof use.

-The Beta SL is made from Gore-Tex Paclite fabric and is actually more durable than it gives itself credit for.
+The Beta AR is made from Gore-Tex Paclite fabric and is actually more durable than it gives itself credit for.
 It is made with thin seam tape, which tends to last better than the thicker kinds, and is also lighter.